benjamincmorris/personal-site/content/authors/admin/_index.md

   url: "https://psychology.uchicago.edu/directory/benjamin-morris"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a graduate student in Psychology at the University of Chicago, working with Daniel Yurovsky and Alex Shaw.
+bio: I am a graduate student in Developmental Psychology at the University of Chicago, working with Daniel Yurovsky and Alex Shaw.

 interests:
 - Communication
+- Common Ground
 - Social Cognition
 - Theory of Mind
-- Common Ground
 - Hearsay

 education: